-As at October 31, 2013, the Company had current assets totaling \$3.9 million (including cash and cash equivalents of \$3.7 million) and current liabilities totaling \$176,420, resulting in working capital of \$3.7 million.
+As at January 31, 2014, the Company had current assets totaling \$3.2 million (including cash and cash equivalents of \$2.8 million) and current liabilities totaling \$73,123, resulting in working capital of \$3.2 million.
 The Company is in the exploration stage and therefore, has been no cash flow from operations.
-Funds raised during the current period ended October 31, 2013 consisted of \$2.8 million from the exercise of 5,606,539 share purchase warrants.
-An additional amount of \$27,500 was raised subsequent to the period end through the exercise of 50,000 share purchase options.
+Funds raised during the period ended January 31, 2014 consisted of \$2.8 million from the exercise of 5,606,539 share purchase warrants.
+An additional amount of \$27,500 was raised upon the exercise of 50,000 share purchase options.
 Prior to the current period, the Company's most recent source of funds was by way of a private placement that took place during the prior fiscal year and raised gross proceeds of \$3.64 million.
-To October 31, 2013, approximately \$2.8 million of the funds received from that private placement has been used towards exploration of the Company's Cordoba Property and for general working capital purposes.
+To January 31, 2014, all of the funds received from that private placement have been used towards exploration of the Company's Cordoba Property and for general working capital purposes.
 During the current period, US\$1.0 million was paid to Minatura as part of the proposed Transaction.
+If the proposed Transaction is completed, the Company will receive gross proceeds of \$15.0 million from the Offering associated with the proposed Transaction.

-As a result of the Company receiving certain drill permits for the Cordoba Property in January 2013, the Company had a firm commitment to incur \$5 million in exploration expenditures by January 10, 2014, of which \$3.14 million has been incurred as of October 31, 2013.
+As a result of the Company receiving certain drill permits for the Cordoba Property in January 2013, the Company had a firm commitment to incur \$5 million in exploration expenditures by January 10, 2014, of which \$3.51 million has been incurred as of January 31, 2014.
 However, due to the proposed Transaction, this commitment has been suspended while the Company works to complete the proposed Transaction.
 If the proposed Transaction is cancelled, the commitment will again be in force but with a deadline extended by the amount of the suspended period.
 If the Transaction is completed, this commitment will be cancelled but the Company will then be required to make an additional payment of US\$4.0 million to Minatura at the time of closing.

-Regardless if the Transaction is completed or cancelled, the Company does not expect its current capital resources to be sufficient to cover potential transaction commitments and its operating costs, and to carry out its exploration activities through the next twelve months.
-As such, the Company will seek to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
+The Company expects its current capital resources to be sufficient to cover its operating costs and to carry out its exploration activities through the next twelve months.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of the Company's business activities and current economic and financial market conditions.